ipdk-io/networking-recipe/docs/scripts/p4cpconfig.rst

 JSON configuration file
 -----------------------

-In this example, we're going to specify a build configuration and save it to a json file.
+In this example, we're going to define a build configuration and save it to a json file.

 .. code-block:: bash